-Vermont continues to experience a demographic decline in the overall number of graduating Vermont high school students, and this is expected to last several years into the future.
+Consistent with national trends, Vermont continues to experience a demographic decline in the overall number of graduating high school students.
+This is expected to result in lower enrollments for the foreseeable future.
+Additionally, free college initiatives in neighboring states is a newer trend that is certain to negatively impact VSC enrollments, especially at Castleton as it borders New York State.
 All of the colleges have adopted programs and strategies to better recruit in this shrinking market.
 In addition, the State of Vermont has been initiating programs that permit high school students to attend college, and receive both high school and college credits for courses.
 The VSC has taken a lead in participating in these programs that will benefit the students by reducing their overall cost of college, as well as provide some additional revenue for the colleges.